-One arrested, seven FIRs filed after clashes at West Bengal’s Jadavpur University
+One arrested, seven FIRs filed after clashes at Kolkata’s Jadavpur University

 Tensions escalated when Basu said that he could only set the election schedule after consulting senior officials.

-Subsequently, protesters ransacked the venue and damaged his vehicle.
+Protesters ransacked the venue and damaged his vehicle.
 Several professors were allegedly assaulted and the university employees’ office was set on fire, The New Indian Express reported.

 A student sustained serious injuries and was being treated in hospital after falling in front of the minister’s car.